Ultrawide Aspect Ratio Guide: 21:9 vs 32:9, 3440×1440, 2560×1080 & All Resolutions (2026)

 Software development

-On a 3440×1440 ultrawide, a typical split is: code editor (center, ~1600px wide), terminal (right panel, ~800px), browser or documentation (left panel, ~1000px) — all simultaneously visible without switching windows.
+On a 3440×1440 ultrawide, you can fit a code editor, a terminal, and documentation side-by-side.
+All windows are visible without switching tabs.
 This layout would require two separate monitors on a 16:9 setup.

 Video editing and audio production